wiggleport/wiggle-docs/expressions.rst

 Life Cycle
 ==========

 After an expression loads, it resolves to a number right away.
-That number may change at any time, and the expression's instantiator will be notified of the new value.
+That number may change at any time, and the object containing that expression will be notified of the new value.
 As long as the expression is loaded, it has the ability to both observe and influence the other values it's linked to.

-Expressions in the model remain loaded as long as their corresponding portion of the model, typically rooted in some physical hardware that we can detect being plugged and unplugged.
+Expressions in the model remain loaded as long as their corresponding portion of the model.
+Typically this is rooted in some physical hardware that we can detect as it's plugged in or unplugged.

 In addition, temporary expressions may be created and destroyed explicitly using the API.
-Temporary constraints can be thought of as requests at runtime to reconfigure the hardware in a particular way.
+They can be used as status observers, and temporary constraints can be thought of as requests at runtime to reconfigure the hardware in a particular way.

 Examples
 ========

+.. highlight:: yaml

 That got abstract fast, but here's an example.
 This is a YAML_ object modeling a simple baud_ rate generator.
 For this to parse, we'll need to know *a priori* that `baud` is an expression.
 The other expressions `clock.rate` and `divisor` can be inferred by their mentions in `baud`. ::